lonestarvirtual/skyOS/README.md

 ### Manual

-If the app is using a different environment then after changes it may be necessary to run the following steps after upgrade:
+If the app is using a different environment then it may be necessary to run the following steps after upgrade:

 ```
 rake db:migrate